irrelevant2021/Irrelevant-Manual/reinvent4/README.md

 ## note
 cuda in conda(auto) is dfferent with /usr/local/cuda-x(install by .run file, which should set environment variables by yourself), while gnina seems have to use cuda in /usr/local/cuda-x.
 I still haven't figured out the relationship between their adaptations, and here are some commands I used:
+1. install cuda with .run file at /usr/local/cuda-x from https://developer.nvidia.com/cuda-toolkit (don't chose driver at cuda installtion, because it has been have installed)
+2. set environment variables temporarily, ONLY at reinvnet4!
+It affects the variables of CUDA in other environments!!!
+`export LD_LIBRARY_PATH=/usr/local/cuda-x/lib64:$LD_LIBRARY_PATH`

+3. others:
   remove them
   `sudo apt-get --purge remove "*cublas*" "*cudnn*" "*cuda*"` or run cuda-uninstaller in /usr/local/cuda-12.0/bin (installed by .run file)
   `sudo apt-get remove --purge '^nvidia-.*'`
   `sudo apt-get autoremove`
-install them
-from ubuntu software updater and https://developer.nvidia.com/cuda-toolkit (don't chose driver at cuda installtion, because it has been have installed)
-set environment variables
-`export LD_LIBRARY_PATH=/usr/local/cuda-x/lib64:$LD_LIBRARY_PATH`
-#`export PATH=/usr/local/cuda-x/bin:$PATH`
-#`export CUDA_HOME=/usr/local/cuda-x`
+  install NVIDIA driver from ubuntu software updater is good.